maykinmedia/client-common/docs/cache/functions/cacheDelete.md

 `string`

-A key identifying the selection.
+A key identifying the cache record.

 ### startsWith

 `boolean` = `false`

-Whether to remove cache records with a key that starts with ` key` (including parameterized records).
+Whether to remove cache records with a key that starts with `key` (including parameterized records).

 ## Returns

 `Promise`\<`void`\>

+A `Promise` that resolves once the item is removed from cache.